ibm-cloud-docs/CDN/about.md

 # About Content Delivery Networks
 {: #about-content-delivery-networks-cdn-}

-A Content Delivery Network (CDN) is a collection of edge servers that are distributed through various parts of the country or the world.
-Web content is served from an edge server, which is located in the geographic area closest to the customer who requests the content.
+A Content Delivery Network (CDN) is a collection of Edge servers that are distributed through various parts of the country or the world.
+Web content is served from an Edge server, which is located in the geographic area closest to the customer who requests the content.
 This technique allows your users to receive the content with less delay, and delivers a better overall experience for your customers.
 {:shortdesc}

 ## How does a CDN work?
 {: #how-does-a-cdn-work}

-A CDN achieves its purpose by caching web content on edge servers around the world.
-When a customer requests web content, the content request is routed to the edge server that is geographically closest to that customer.
+A CDN achieves its purpose by caching web content on Edge servers around the world.
+When a customer requests web content, the content request is routed to the Edge server that is geographically closest to that customer.
 By reducing the distance that the content must travel, the CDN offers optimized throughput, minimized latency, and increased performance.
 Using {{site.data.keyword.cloud}} Content Delivery Network with Akamai, content providers can realize efficient delivery of requested content from around the globe, with minimal configuration.

 ![High-level CDN diagram](images/high-level-cdn-diagram.png)